aumouvantsillage/guillaume.baierouge.fr/src/2020-01-12-home-made-midi-keyboard.md

 template: post.html
 ---

-This article is the first of a series about "midi@3:14", my home-made MIDI keyboard.
+This post is the first of a series about "midi@3:14", my home-made MIDI keyboard.
 In the following sections, you will read about the hardware design and assembly.
-The next articles will be dedicated to the firmware and companion software.
+The next posts will be dedicated to the firmware and companion software.

 <!-- more -->